Battle of Vitoria: Aftermath

 Order was soon restored, and by December, after detachments had seized San Sebastián and Pamplona, Wellington's army was encamped in France.

 The abdication of Napoleon ended the Peninsular War followed by the Battle of Toulouse and the Battle of Bayonne.

 Legacy

-The battle was the inspiration for Beethoven's Opus 91, often called the "Battle Symphony" or "Wellington's Victory", which portrays the battle as musical drama.
+The battle was the inspiration for Ludwig van Beethoven's Opus 91, often called the "Battle Symphony" or "Wellington's Victory", which portrays the battle as musical drama.
+Another large-scale composition was Johann Bernhard Logier's The Battle of Vitoria (1813), which combined several military bands with orchestra.
+The artist George Jones was commissioned to produce a painting The Battle of Vittoria by George IV in 1822.

 The climax of the movie The Firefly, starring Jeanette MacDonald, occurs with Wellington's attack on the French centre.
 (The film used music from an opera of the same name by Rudolf Friml, but with a totally different plot.)

 The battle and French rout also forms the climax to Bernard Cornwell's book Sharpe's Honour.